dabykov/Projects/project-1/README.md

 * Converted dates into datetime objects

 ## Dataset Characteristics
 Initially, the dataset that I scraped from Wikipedia contained 196 rows and 84 columns, where the majority is almost fully empty.
-After data cleaning ans feature engineering, it now contains 196 rows and 14 columns:
+After data cleaning and feature engineering, it now contains 196 rows and 14 columns:

  1. Name
  2. Full Birth Name